Comparing RQ and Celery for Lightweight Python Tasks

 redis-cli LLEN rq:failed

-# Inspect a specific failed job payload
+# Inspect a specific failed job payload (replace JOB_ID with the actual job ID)

-redis-cli HGETALL rq:job:<job_id>
+redis-cli HGETALL rq:job:JOB_ID

 # Clear stuck jobs safely (after verifying no active workers)